-Trump Dismisses Recession Fears, Says Fed Must Help The Economy
+Trump Dismisses Recession Fears, Saying Fed Must Help The Economy

 "I'm just not ready to make a deal yet," Trump told reporters on Sunday.
 "China would like to make a deal.
 I'm not ready."

-Trade tensions with China and other countries have depressed manufacturing in the U.S., and limited business investment.
+Trade tensions with China and other countries have depressed manufacturing in the U.S. and limited business investment.
 Economic growth slowed from an annual rate of 3.1% at the beginning of the year to 2.1% in the second quarter.

-A survey by the National Association for Business Economics found nearly four in 10 economists expect a recession next year, though an even larger share (48%) don't expect a downturn until 2021 or later.
+A survey by the National Association for Business Economics found nearly 4 in 10 economists expect a recession next year, though an even larger share (48%) don't expect a downturn until 2021 or later.